Magoc-s/Magoc-s.github.io/index.md

 ### [Establish](#)

 Focuses on setting the IEDS up for success and making critical decisions at the start that will lay the foundation for the path forward.
-These include decisions around governance, vision and purpose, naming and branding and early testing of ideas for how the space will work
+These include decisions around governance, vision and purpose, naming and branding and early testing of ideas for how the space will work.
-Stay tuned here as we’re hoping to co-create and shape these - especially first up the vision and purpose, and naming and branding (bye bye temporary name ‘IEDS’!)!
+Stay tuned here as we’re hoping to co-create and shape these - especially, first up, the vision and purpose, and naming and branding (bye bye temporary name ‘IEDS’!)!

   </article>